Terrible twos aren’t just for toddlers.

 Puppies learn obedience skills quickly, but they can break down temporarily as they become adolescents.
 “Teenage” dogs are more independent and are more easily distracted as they explore new sights and smells — all of which are way more fun than listening to mom or dad.
 Just like humans, they haven’t developed impulse control yet and have a lot of big feelings.
 We’ve all been there.

 Tip: Go to training classes and practice at home!
-This is a great time to keep up with training classes — or start — to keep working on skills to make a good dog.
+This is a great time to keep up with training classes — or start — to keep working on skills to make a well-mannered dog.

 Remember, the terrible twos are temporary, but it’s especially important to stop bad behaviors before they become habits.
 Patience, persistence, and consistency will help you correct any unwanted behaviors.
 Learn more about dog behavior in our Pet Behavior Library.